quicwg/base-drafts/draft-ietf-quic-transport.md

 packets with zero-length Destination Connection ID fields if they do not correspond to a single connection.

-Endpoints SHOULD send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
+Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
+A stateless reset allows a peer to more quickly identify when a connection becomes unusable.

 Packets that are matched to an existing connection, but for which the endpoint cannot remove packet protection, are discarded.